SummaryRead the full fact sheet

 Pesticides and other chemicals in organic food

-Organic foods are not necessarily completely chemical free.
+.
 They may be grown on land not previously used for organic food production and, therefore, might contain chemical residues.
-However, the pesticide residues in organic food are considerably lower than those found in foods produced with synthetic chemicals.
+However, the pesticide residues in organic food are considerably lower than those found in conventional farming – where foods are produced with synthetic chemicals.

 Organic food is a growing industry

-Consumer demand for organic food is growing at a rate of 20–30 per cent per year, with retail sales increasing 670 per cent between 1990 and 2001–02.
+Consumer demand for organic food is growing at a rate of 20–30% per year.
 It is estimated that more than six out of every ten Australian households now buy organic foods on occasion.
 Popular products include fruit and vegetables, beef, non-alcoholic drinks, nuts and ready to eat foods.

 Reasons to buy organic food